Edinson Cavani: 2018–20: Final seasons in Paris

 On 25 August 2018, Cavani played his first game of the season after missing PSG's first three games following his injury at the 2018 World Cup.
 The front three of Cavani, Neymar and Mbappé all scored in a 3–1 league win over Angers at home, with Cavani scoring the opener from Neymar's assist.
 On 11 November 2018, Cavani scored a hat-trick in a 4–0 win over Monaco.
 On 18 December, Cavani scored in PSG's 2–1 win over Orléans in the Coupe de La Ligue; this was his 15th goal all-time in the competition, tying Pauleta's record for most goals in the tournament.

 In April 2020, PSG were assigned the 2019–20 Ligue 1 title after the season was ended prematurely due to the outbreak of the COVID-19 pandemic; at the time of the League's suspension, PSG were in first place, with a twelve–point lead over second-placed Marseille.
 On 13 June, PSG's sporting director Leonardo revealed that Cavani would be leaving the club at the end of the Champions League campaign in August, alongside his teammate Thiago Silva.
 However, it was later revealed that, unlike Silva, Cavani had refused a short-term two-month contract extension that would allow him to see out the rest of the delayed Champions League campaign (including the final), the Coupe de la Ligue final and the Coupe de France final, and he left the club upon the expiry of his original contract on 30 June.

 Manchester United

-2020–21: debut season and Europa League runner-up
+2020–22: Europa League runner-up and final season

 On 5 October 2020, Cavani joined Premier League club Manchester United on a one-year deal with an option to extend for a further year.
 He was given the prestigious number 7 shirt.
 On 24 October, he made his Premier League debut from the bench in a 0–0 draw against Chelsea.
 On 7 November, Cavani scored his first goal in the Premier League in a 3–1 away win against Everton.
-On 29 November, Cavani scored twice, including the winning goal in added time, in a 3–2 comeback win against Southampton after coming on as a half time substitute.
+On 29 November, Cavani scored twice, including the winning goal in added time, in a 3–2 comeback win against Southampton after coming on as a half-time substitute.